fluxninja/aperture/docs/content/concepts/flow-control/rate-limiter.md

 ## Distributed Counters

-For each configured [Rate Limiter component][reference], every matching Aperture Agent instantiates a copy of Rate Limiter.
+For each configured [Rate Limiter Component][reference], every matching Aperture Agent instantiates a copy of Rate Limiter.
 They're all sharing counters though, so conceptually they work as a single Rate Limiter.
 That's possible thanks to distributed counters, powered by [Agent-to-Agent peer-to-peer